schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 - Best practices on how to communicate urban data via a range of charts and graphs, including histograms, bar charts, stacked and group bar charts, line charts and scatter plots, area charts, and small multiples, among others; as well as include discussion on visual accessibility, graphic design elements, and aesthetics.

-### Synchronous (1 hour) (Optional)
+### Video

-Python demo and Q/A. Step by step walkthrough of the Python tutorials in the readings.
-Come with questions!
+Python demo.
+Step by step walkthrough of the 2 Python tutorials in the readings.

 ### Readings